cncf/tag-security/supply-chain-security/compromises/2022/php-pear-compromise.md

 # PEAR PHP Package Manager compromise

-A case of flawed password reset logic and unpacthed known CVE of a third-party dependency allowed PEAR's package manager compromise.
+A case of flawed password reset logic and unpatched known CVE of a third-party dependency allowed PEAR's package manager compromise.

 PEAR is a PHP package manger that has been superseded by Packagist,